a68366/pyshikiapi/README.md

 client_secret = 'YOUR_APP_SECRET'

 api = API(app_name, client_id, client_secret)
-print('Please visit the link and copy authorization token:', api.authorization_url) code = input('The token: ')
+print('Please visit the link and copy authorization code:', api.authorization_url) code = input('The code: ')
 api.fetch_token(code)

 # Now you can use the api object to send requests